-The recommendations for level of seismic risk are conservative because they are based on 60% scale testing of earth-plastered samples with scale-reduced rebar and 80% scale testing of unplastered samples with faulty reinforcement.
-When you plan a building, check whether BuildSimple.org has better information, or ask an engineer if he or she knows more recent information about earthbag strength.
+These recommendations for level of seismic risk are rough estimates.
+Strength testing of earthbag at this time has been limited to 60% scale earth-plastered samples with scale-reduced rebar and 80% scale unplastered samples with faulty reinforcement.
+Exact full-size strength is not known.

+When you plan a building, check whether BuildSimple.org has more recent strength information, or ask an engineer if he or she has any advice for best earthbag strength.

 Details and specifications from the guidelines in New Zealand's Earth Buildings not Requiring Specific Engineering (NZS 4299) for unreinforced adobe should be compatible with these details for low-cement CE earthbag.

 The biggest difference is that NZS 4299 requires earthen walls to all be built on reinforced concrete full-width footings.
-Because earthbag walls have higher toughness (resisting and recovering from twisting forces) and and more tensile strength than unreinforced adobe or rammed earth walls, slight foundation adjustments and/ or settlement should cause less structural damage to resilient CE earthbag than to unreinforced earthen walls of other types.
+Because earthbag walls have higher toughness (resisting and recovering from twisting forces) and more tensile strength than unreinforced adobe or rammed earth walls, more flexible footings are allowable.
+Slight foundation adjustments and/or settlement should cause less structural damage to resilient CE earthbag than to unreinforced earthen walls of other types.